drshahizan/software-engineering/exercise/uml/submission/sec02/ariffdanish/ucd1.md

      5. Staff reviews the generated bill and provides it to the patient for payment.
    - Postconditions: A bill is generated for the services provided, and the patient can proceed with the payment.

-By implementing the Hospital Management System, MSO Hospital aims to streamline various processes such as patient admissions, appointment scheduling, medical record management, and billing.
-These use cases help improve operational efficiency, accuracy of records, and ultimately enhance the overall patient experience within the healthcare facility.